webcirque/heartstrings/README.md

-# heartstrings
+# Heartstrings
-📑 Create and modify lyrics and subtitles as quick as possible.
+Create and modify lyrics and subtitles as quick as possible.